Friday, August 26, 2022

 ‘Purpose & Play’

-Going into its seventh year, ‘Purpose & Play’ is a new edition of the annual prototype exhibition organized by DesignTO in partnership with Umbra.
+Going into its eighth year, ‘Purpose & Play’ is the latest edition of the annual prototype exhibition organized by DesignTO in partnership with Umbra.
 A dozen new prototypes by Canadian designers are shown each year at the Umbra Store during the DesignTO Festival.
 ‘Purpose & Play’ invites any Canadian designer (living here or abroad) to submit to this open call for submissions.

 About the exhibition